DRACula508301/WorkdayToCal/README.md

-# WebSTAC to Calendar development branch
+# Workday to Calendar development branch

-This branch contains all the code necessary to build the static HTML and CSS for **WebSTAC to Calendar**.
+This branch contains all the code necessary to build the static HTML and CSS for **Workday to Calendar**.

 ## Installation and running the dev server
 1. Install the most recent LTS version of Node.js (https://nodejs.org/en/).